The club members actively participate in a number of internal and external competitions throughout the year.

 This will be decided by Jim Yendle and will change from year to year.

-The subject for season 63 (2020/21) is TBC.
+The subject for season 64 (2021/22) is TBC and will be announced as soon as possible.
 This should be a mounted print, any size any shape

 Internal Competition Submissions